tequila/mongodb-php-lib/README.md

 The library works on PHP 5.6.0 or higher, PHP 7.0 or higher, MongoDB 3.2 or higher.
 It also requires the PHP `mongodb` extension (the MongoDB driver for PHP) to be installed.

-The library is under an active development and is NOT ready for use right now.
-The first release is planned for October 15, 2016.
+The library is under an active development and is NOT ready for production use right now.
+All public API for now is stable, but it does not have enough tests.
+You can support this project by writing tests, testing the library with the MongoDB server and reporting bugs.
+The first release is planned for November 15, 2016.
 Contributions are appreciated.

 ### Todo before the first release: